-Respective responsibilities of Park Hall Academy's accounting officer and the reporting auditor
+Respective responsibilities of Park Hall Academy's accounting officer and the reporting accountant

-The accounting officer is responsible, under the requirements of Park Hall Academy funding agreement with the Secretary of State for Education dated 1 September 2009, and the Academies Financial Handbook extant from 1 September 2012 for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The accounting officer is responsible, under the requirements of Park Hall Academy funding agreement with the Secretary of State for Education dated 1 September 2009, and the Academies Financial Handbook extant from 1 September 2013 (updated October 2013) for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies: Accounts Direction 2013.
-We report to you whether, anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2012 to 31 August 2013 have not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies: Accounts Direction 2013 to 2014.
+We report to you whether, anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2013 to 31 August 2014 have not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.